 Ennis is a medium-sized city located in the state of Texas.
-With a population of 19,007 people and three constituent neighborhoods, Ennis is the 137th largest community in Texas.
+With a population of 20,357 people and three constituent neighborhoods, Ennis is the 137th largest community in Texas.

 Being a small city, Ennis does not have a public transit system used by locals to get to and from work.

 Ennis is an extremely ethnically-diverse city.
 The people who call Ennis home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Ennis, accounting for 46.11% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Ennis residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ennis include German, Irish, Czech, and Italian.
+Important ancestries of people in Ennis include Irish, Czech, German, English, and Italian.

 Ennis also has a high percentage of its population that was born in another country: 16.60%.